ATNF/askapsdp/Code/Components/CP/docs/current/doc/tutorials/basiccontinuum.rst

 You should read the :doc:`../platform/processing` documentation and in particular have setup your environment per the section entitled "Setting up your account".

-You should also have read the :doc:`intro` tutorial and be comfortable with submitting jobs and monitoring their status.
+You should also have read the :doc:`intro` and be comfortable with submitting jobs and monitoring their status.

 Setting up a working directory